Injured in a Truck Accident?

 Arizona Has a Statute of Limitations: Don’t Wait to Pursue Your Truck Accident Claim

 If you do not file your lawsuit in a timely manner, you may not be eligible to sue and recover damages in a court of law.
-Because Arizona’s statute of limitations sets a two-year max for filing a personal injury case, it is critical that you seek the counsel of an experienced Phoenix truck accident lawyer soon after your injury so that your claims can be fully assessed and your lawsuit filed before the statutory deadline.
+Because Arizona’s statute of limitations sets a two-year max for filing a personal injury case, it is critical that you seek the counsel of an experienced attorney soon after your injury so that your claims can be fully assessed and your lawsuit filed before the statutory deadline.

 Once you have consulted with a personal injury attorney and your case is taken on, your legal representative will investigate the facts (sometimes in conjunction with a professional investigator) and determine potential indications of negligence.